 After the events at Oka/Kanehsatake, military and political researchers made several recommendations.
-One report, titled The Legacy of Oka and published by the rightwing Mackenzie Institute for the Study of Terrorism in 1991,
+One

 Indigenous Solidarity and Military Deployment

 While the sieges at Kanehsatake and Kahnawake were ongoing, and as negotiations continued, the "Oka Crisis" was headline news across the country.
 The standoff had also generated widespread solidarity actions from Indigenous people across the country, including protests, occupations of government buildings, blockades of highways and railroads, and the sabotage of railway bridges and electrical power lines.